McAuley Aquatic Center

 In March 2016, the McAuley Aquatic Center topped the list of "The 10 Best Collegiate Competition Swimming Pools" by College Ranker.

-Along with hosting the `96 Olympics, the GTAC played host to the 2005 Men's and Women's Atlantic Coast Conference Swimming and Diving Championships, Feb.
-16-19, and Feb.
-23-26, and 2005 NCAA Zone Diving Championships.
+Along with hosting the `96 Olympics, the GTAC (now McAuley) played host to the 2005 Men's and Women's Atlantic Coast Conference Swimming and Diving Championships, the 2005 NCAA Zone Diving Championships, the 2006 NCAA Men's Swimming and Diving Championships, and most recently both the 2016 NCAA Men's and Women's Swimming and Diving Championships.

-The GTAA provides the Yellow Jackets with a world-class venue for aquatic sports and serves as an important element of the physical legacy of the Games, enhancing the activities Georgia Tech can offer its students for years to come.
+The McAuley Aquatic Center provides the Yellow Jackets with a world-class venue for aquatic sports and serves as an important element of the physical legacy of the Games, enhancing the activities Georgia Tech can offer its students for years to come.

-The 1,900-seat main stadium contains a competition pool and dive pool.
+The 1,900-seat main stadium contains a competition pool and a dive pool.